 In the area of clinical research, we are studying care models for viral hepatitis.
 We are conducting a study sponsored by the Centers for Disease Control and Prevention (CDC) Foundation to assess telemedicine to treat hepatitis C (HCV) in patients who are in treatment for substance use.
 By creating processes that simplify testing and improve provider and patient awareness and by expanding recommendations for HCV screening, patients can receive more timely care and treatment.

-I teach GI fellows, residents and students in outpatient and inpatient settings.
-I also teach first- and second-year medical students in small groups and research seminars with pharmacology graduate students.
-I am very interested in mentoring, and I supervise residents and fellows in clinical research as well as in my laboratory.
+I teach GI fellows, residents and students in the outpatient setting.
+I am also very interested in mentoring, and I supervise residents and fellows in clinical research as well as in my laboratory.
 The enriching experience my trainees receive affords them excellent placement opportunities once their training is complete.
-A number of my former trainees so valued their work with my lab that they joined our division as faculty members.
+A number of my former trainees have been listed as co-authors on manuscripts.